RDXSun/starter-hugo-academic/content/_index.md

           description: |2-
               Responsibilities include:

-              * Responsible for the development of front-end and back-end web systems for the Surgical Large Language Model
+              * Responsible for the development of front-end and back-end web systems for the Surgical Large Language Model.
-              * Responsible for the speech and vision modules of the Multimodal Large Language Model
+              * Responsible for the speech and vision modules of the Multimodal Large Language Model.
-              * Responsible for instrumentation critical point detection in dense scenarios
+              * Responsible for keypoints detection of instrumentation in dense scenarios.
       columns: '2'
 #  - block: accomplishments
 #    content: